 •Obtain parental/guardian consent for participation

-•Have a mentoring teacher able to attend the experience along with the student (Does not need to be a technology teacher, but can showcase an interest in supporting Computer Science education at their school.)
+•Have a mentoring teacher able to nominate* the student (Does not need to be a technology teacher, but can showcase an interest in supporting Computer Science education at their school.)

 Have more questions?
 Check out our FAQ page!

 Welcome Remarks & Opening Speaker Noni Williams "Learning to Trust Yourself": 8:30-9:30AM

 **The public is invited to view our keynote speakers!
 RSVP for Noni's talk here: RSVP

 Student Bioinformatics Workshop with Dr Kate Cooper: 10:00AM-12:00PM

 Student Web Development in HTML & CSS Workshop with Abby Langner: 8:15-9:45AM

 Mobile App Building Session with Union Pacific: 10:00AM-12:00PM